Frequently Asked Questions

 My recording sounds bad.
 Did Ennuicastr screw it up?

-There are aspects to sound quality out of Ennuicastr's control.
+There are aspects of sound quality that are out of Ennuicastr's control.
 If you record with a poor-quality microphone in a noisy room, then nothing Ennuicastr can do will make your audio sound good.
 Ennuicastr aims to reproduce whatever your microphone records as well as possible, but if the recorded audio sounds poor, then the recording will sound poor, and the only solution to that is to use better equipment in a better environment.

 How many people can be in a recording?